University of Florida Homepage

 – Aldo Leopold, “The Land Ethic” 1

-The species planted in the Trees! program are carefully selected for their appropriateness to the individual planting sites, their contributions to the biodiversity and stability of local ecosystems, and their resilience in Florida’s changing climate.
+The species planted in the Trees! program are selected for their contributions to the biodiversity and stability of local ecosystems, and their resilience in Florida’s changing climate.
+Since early 2019, we’ve planted more than 800 trees of the following species…

 • American elm, Ulmus americana